 The Sole Representative Visa allows an overseas companies to send one key individual to the UK.
 This individual can then establish a UK branch or wholly owned subsidiary for the overseas company.

 Overseas newspapers, news agencies, or broadcasting organisations who want to post an employee on a long-term assignment to the UK, are also able to do so, making use of this UK Immigration category.

 How to qualify for the Sole Representative Visa

-To qualify for the visa, the non-EEA applicant must have been recruited as an employee outside the United Kingdom by a firm whose headquarters and principal place of business is outside the UK.
+In order to qualify for the sole representative visa, the non-EEA applicant must have been recruited as an employee outside the United Kingdom by a firm whose headquarters and principal place of business is outside the UK.
 The firm must not have another branch, subsidiary or representative in the UK.

 The applicant must be a senior employee, intending to be employed full time, with full authority to take operational decisions on behalf of the overseas firm.
 The applicant’s presence in the UK must be to establish and operate a registered branch or wholly owned subsidiary of the overseas firm.
 The applicant has to have extensive related industry knowledge and experience.

 The visa holder is allowed to be a shareholder in the overseas firm, but may not be a majority shareholder.

 Spouses and dependants of the Sole Representative

 The dependents will be granted the same period of leave as the main applicant and will be able to work without restriction in the UK.

 Length of stay and right to work

-The visa is granted for an initial period of three years which then may be extended for an additional period of two years.
+The Sole Representative visa is granted for an initial period of three years which then may be extended for an additional period of two years.